“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 - Rosewood back and sides: Rosewood is a relatively heavy and dense wood that produces deep warm tone.
 Although the top, back, and sides can be rosewood, the most common choice is either Spruce or Cedar.
 We use Cedar and Spruce with Rosewood for our current Pono production.
 Binding is Hawaiian Koa.
 Cedar on guitars or ukuleles produces a warmer, more aged tone (like having the wisdom of a 90 year old, with the body of a twenty year old).
 Spruce has slightly more brilliant projection and mid to high tonal range than Cedar.
 Both are good, just different.
 Pono Pro-Classic Rosewood with Cedar or Spruce models resemble miniature classical guitars.

 - Wi’awa awa is also heavy and dense, but less than Rosewood.
 Our Wi’awa awa is combined with Spruce, and results in an excellent and well balanced tone and volume.
-Both Wi’awa awa and spruce being very light blonde colored woods, along with the neck also being made of Wi’awa aaa produces an overall blonde colored instrument.
-Binding is Hawaiian Koa.
+Both Wi’awa awa and spruce being very light blonde colored woods, along with the neck also being made of Wi’awa awa produces an overall blonde colored instrument, and great sustain.
+Future models will have a mahogany neck for less weight.

 - Ebony: the ebony we use is a rare species of ebony.
 The most common ebony used throughout the centuries has been from Africa, usually called Madagascar Ebony.
 And traditionally has been all black (though much of it is stained black because the accepted perception of ebony wood is black).